-The OIG conducted an unannounced virtual inspection of the VA North Texas Health Care System from February 7 through 17, 2022.
+The OIG conducted an unannounced virtual inspection of the Central Texas Veterans Health Care System during the week of February 7, 2022.
 The OIG held interviews and reviewed clinical and administrative processes related to specific areas of focus that affect patient outcomes.
 Although the OIG reviewed a broad spectrum of processes, the sheer complexity of VA medical facilities limits inspectors' ability to assess all areas of clinical risk.
 The findings presented in this report are a snapshot of the healthcare system's performance within the identified focus areas at the time of the OIG inspection.
 Although it is difficult to quantify the risk of patient harm, the findings may help leaders at this healthcare system and other Veterans Health Administration facilities identify vulnerable areas or conditions that, if properly addressed, could improve patient safety and healthcare quality.